Organic Task Force

 Stéphanie Lavergne

 Stéphanie Lavergne, agr., M.Sc. is a PhD candidate in Agriculture at Dalhousie University in the Department of Plants, Food, and Environmental Sciences.
 She is studying soil health and soil organic carbon dynamics under short intensive rotations in eastern Canada.
-She also acts as a research officer in organic field crop productions at Université du Québec in Abitibi-Témiscamingue since 2020.
+She was hired as an assistant professor of Organic Agriculture at Université du Québec in Abitibi-Témiscamingue in June 2024, where she was previously a research officer in organic field crop production.

 Sarah Wilcott